Neck Pain FAQ

 When neck pain strikes, it can stop you in your tracks.
 Whether you’re losing sleep, time at work, or even your normal range of motion, the ache of neck pain can cause your normal life to simply screech to a halt.

-If you’re suffering neck pain, you’re not alone.
+If you’re suffering from neck pain or a stiff neck, you’re not alone.
 Around 10 percent of the adult population at any one time is suffering from neck issues.
 However, the cause of neck pain, what it means, and how it’s treated is often a matter of confusion for many patients.
 Continue reading to discover the most frequently asked questions about neck pain and what our chiropractors have to say about it.

 Neck pain symptoms typically begin with localized pain in the cervical spine as well as generalized discomfort and stiffness.
 Associated symptoms vary depending on the underlying cause of pain, but include: